drewmcneely/adjoint1b/blogpost/blogpost.md

 As seen above (section on Kleisli categories), this allows for *weak products*; this is the category theoretic description of uncertainty, in contrast to *determinism* of cartesian monoidal categories.

-**Important Markov categories.**

-### Additional Axioms and definitions (Drew)
+**Common Markov categories.** There are tons of Markov categories out there, some *quite* obscure, but also many whose compositional computations are used every single day.
+As we've seen, every Cartesian category such as $\mathsf{Set}$ is Markov, albeit one that doesn't contain uncertainty.
+But as we've also seen, for each affine commutative monad, whose functor can represent the collection of uncertainty distributions over an object, *its* Kleisli category is Markov.
+The classic example here is $\mathsf{Stoch} := \mathsf{Kl}(\mathcal{G})$ for the Giry monad.
+The primary topic for our research week during the Adjoint School was actually to try to find a monad for *imprecise probability* distributions such as Dempster-Shafer belief functions.
+Our method so far is to try to find a type of Riesz representation theorem to equivocate these belief functions with functionals.
+Since functionals form the *continuation monad*, then this would be an easy way to prove that our belief functions form a monad themselves.

+There are other Markov categories that aren't quite Kleisli categories, but they come from very similar constructions such as *relative* monads or decorated linear maps.
+In our example we've been working with $\mathsf{FinStoch}$, which has finite sets and stochastic matrices, and another common one is $\mathsf{Gauss}$, which contains Gaussian normal distributions on $\mathbb{R}^n$ and affine maps with Gaussian noise.

-Markov categories as we've built them so far form a great setting for probability, but the characters on stage have a lot more depth to them than just being stochastic kernels.
+**Additional Axioms and Properties:** Markov categories as we've built them so far form a great setting for probability, but the characters on stage have a lot more depth to them than just being stochastic kernels.
 Many morphisms have relationships with each other that correspond to useful notions in traditional probability.

-#### Determinism

-Looking back at Cartesian categories, there seems to be something special about them: all of their morphisms seem to be "deterministic," in that they map a single input to a single output.
+**Determinism.** Looking back at Cartesian categories, there seems to be something special about them: all of their morphisms seem to be "deterministic," in that they map a single input to a single output.
 This isn't a very categorical notion though, so let's try to find properties of Cartesian categories that encapsulate the idea that there's no uncertainty in the morphism outputs.

 One unique property that Cartesian categories have over Markov categories is that their diagonal maps are natural in a certain sense.